 SIDFEx is largely the result of discussions held at various meetings, in particular in the context of the Year of Polar Prediction (YOPP), MOSAiC (http://www.mosaicobservatory.org), the Sea Ice Prediction Network (SIPN; https://www.arcus.org/sipn), the Forum of Arctic Modelling and Observations Systhesis (FAMOS; http://famosarctic.com/index.html), and the International Arctic Buoy Programme (IABP; http://iabp.apl.washington.edu).

-A poster on SIDFEx, presented at a recent MOSAiC workshop (May 2018), can be downloaded here.
+A poster on SIDFEx, presented at the May 2018 MOSAiC workshop, can be downloaded here.

 Background and guidelines for SIDFEx contributions